NEW YORK STATE ASSEMBLY MEMORANDUM IN SUPPORT OF LEGISLATION submitted in accordance with Assembly Rule III, Sec 1(f)

 The People of the State of New York, represented in Senate and Assem-bly, do enact as follows:

 1 Section 1.
-Section 470 of the judiciary law is REPEALED.
+Section 410-w of the social services law is amended by

 EXPLANATION--Matter in italics (underscored) is new; matter in brackets